-Further to a post about cancelled lessons due to weather, I noticed on one forum last year someone getting all excited about how there is a market for specialised snow lessons.
+Further to a post about cancelled lessons due to weather, I noticed on one forum a couple of years ago someone getting all excited about how there might be a market for specialised snow lessons at premium prices.
+As of October 2018 (and it hasn’t got even close to snowing yet), some instructors are already going on about not doing lessons.

 Let’s have a reality check here.